 300 Hour Mentorship Program

-This program meets 6 full days a week from May 1 to May 24.
-The program includes hands on learning, observation hours, field trips and real life intern hours with shelter dogs, pet dogs and dogs in a rehabilitation setting.
-Facility locations include The Anti-Cruelty Society, The Animal Care League and Integrative Pet Care.
+This program meets 6 full days a week.
+The program includes hands on learning, observation hours, field trips, and real life intern hours with shelter dogs, pet dogs, and dogs in a rehabilitation setting.
+Facility locations include The Anti-Cruelty Society, The Animal Care League, and Integrative Pet Care.

-Our Mentorship program enables unprecedented access to invaluable one-on-one instructor time with seasoned instructors.
-Only serious students who can learn in an intensive fashion should apply.
+Our Mentorship program offers unprecedented access to invaluable one-on-one instructor time with seasoned instructors.
+Only serious participants who can learn in an intensive fashion should apply.

 - Canine massage overview